 Findings become written analysis at every level of your org.
 Executive-ready documents land in your inbox.
 48 reports from a single cycle in the current deployment.

 Patterns from a live retail deployment.
-The kind of findings that change how you allocate your time and your team's attention.
+The kind of findings that surface when you systematically investigate every location instead of waiting for someone to ask.

 Revenue on plan.
 Customer frequency declining.
 Traffic shifting.
 The headline is held up by a few strong categories while the foundation erodes.
 DI checks every location against the leading indicators you'd check yourself, before anyone feels urgency.